Re-visiting the May Mac Precious & Base Metals Mine

 Overall, the initial results show very good bulk flotation recovery for precious metals following the flowsheet of the existing treatment circuit at the Company’s 100% owned Greenwood mill.
 Flotation cleaning will now be tested in order to make a higher grade concentrate for sale.
 Optionally, cyanide leaching results after 48 hours retention indicate approximately half the silver was recovered, and with a gold recovery of 90%.

 The results indicate that precious metals can be efficiently recovered from the May Mac mineralization using gravity and flotation treatment.
-The Company’s 100% owned Greenwood mill and concentrator, located approximately 15 km east of the mine, is capable of producing such concentrates.
+The Company’s 100% owned Greenwood Processing Plan and located approximately 15 km east of the mine, is capable of producing such concentrates.
 This supports the Company’s intention to supply mill feed from the May Mac Mine to the Greenwood mill, without having to perform any major modifications to the existing treatment facility.

 Extending the Skomac Vein